 When one of your spinal discs herniates, particularly in the mid to lower back, it can push outward and put pressure on the nearby nerves.
 This can create significant pain that often radiates down into the leg.
-This kind of herniation won’t likely improve on its own, so Dr. Albert performs lumbar microdiscectomy surgery to relieve the pressure on the nerve and remove the source of the pain.
+This kind of herniation likely will not improve on its own, so Dr. Todd Albert can perform a surgical procedure called a microdiscectomy in NYC to relieve the pressure on the nerve and remove the source of the pain.

-- You have very bad leg pain, numbness, and weakness that is impeding your daily activities.
+- You have severe leg pain, numbness, and weakness that is impeding your daily activities.

 - Your leg symptoms don’t respond to nonsurgical treatment.

 - You are showing signs of weakness, loss of range of motion, and abnormal feelings, particularly in your leg and foot.